tudelft-cda-lab/Tutorials/FlexFringe/first_parameters.md

 Every step made by the algorithm is output to the console, the meaning of which is explained in the getting_started tutorial.
 Basically, we want to perform merges with a lot of evidence, i.e., the number next to m should be large.
 States are added to the model when they are inconsistent with all current states, the number next to an x gives the number of occurrences of an added state.

+In the run given above, we are happy with the large sizes of added states and the large merge scores.
+Several low evidence merges are performes, and two even only have evidence from 1 state pair.
+You may also notice that the algorithm starts with several extend actions before perfoming merges.
+Let us first investigate how to modify this initial behavior.
+In images, the initial part of the run looks as follows:

 All input traces go through the root, resulting in high initial ocurrences and evidence values.
 Later in the process, the merge scores become smaller and smaller because the lower levels of model are reached by fewer and fewer input traces.
 When learning models, it is important to monitor the merge scores and make sure they do not drop become too small (meaning merges are performed based on very little evidence).
 This can be controlled using the lowerbound parameter and by using sink states.
 In the run above, the final merge scores are low and we might consider putting a lowerbound of 10 to avoid making those merges.
 We discuss these and other parameter settings in another post.
 The early large merge scores give us confidence however that most of the identified states in the learned state machine are correct:

 ![image of learned state machine](models/tutorial1.png)